nginx-architects/njs-examples/module12.rst

 Sometimes authentication credentials are passed in the request body rather than through headers or the query string.
 Using njs, we have full access to the request body contents.

-**Step 1:** Use the following commands to start your NGINX container with this lab's files:
+**Step 1:** Use the following commands to start your NGINX container with this lab's files:  *Notice the SECRET_KEY environment variable*

 .. code-block:: shell

   EXAMPLE='http/authorization/request_body'
-  docker run --rm --name njs_example -e SECRET_KEY="foo" -v $(pwd)/conf/$EXAMPLE.conf:/etc/nginx/nginx.conf:ro  -v $(pwd)/njs/$EXAMPLE.js:/etc/nginx/example.js:ro -v $(pwd)/njs/utils.js:/etc/nginx/utils.js:ro -p 80:80 -p 8090:8090 -d nginx
+  docker run --rm --name njs_example -e SECRET_KEY="foo" -v $(pwd)/conf/$EXAMPLE.conf:/etc/nginx/nginx.conf:ro -v $(pwd)/njs/:/etc/nginx/njs/:ro -p 80:80 -p 443:443 -d nginx

 **Step 2:** Now let's use curl to test our NGINX server: